The Baroda Voting Precinct is located in the Municipal Building at 9091 First St.

 Running for Village Council – Leonard Krone, Larry Nye, Michael Price, and Milt Sluder

 When voting at the polls it is required to present your valid driver’s license or State issued ID to the election workers to verify that you are registered in the Township, Village or School district.
 Concealed Carry permits are currently not a valid form of photo ID.

 Baroda Township and Village elections are administered by the Baroda Township Clerk.

-If you live in Baroda Township or the Village of Baroda you may register to vote at the Township Clerk’s office or print and complete the form here Michigan Voter Registration Form.
-The form may be mailed, e-mailed, or delivered to the Township clerk to have the registration processed.
-First time voters must provide their driver’s license when registering.
+Register to Vote – If you live in Baroda Township or the Village of Baroda you may register to vote at the Township Clerk’s office or print and complete the form here Michigan Voter Registration Form.
+The form may be mailed, e-mailed, or personally delivered to the Township clerk for processing.
+Voters must provide their driver’s license when registering.

 Would you be interested in becoming an Election inspector?
-There are the nice people who work behind the tables on election day.
-You are paid to attend the every two years training by the County and to learn the easy E-Pollbook computer program.
-You would earn over $100 each election day and lunch, dinner and snacks will be provided.
-Contact the Township Clerk for an application.
+These are the nice people who work behind the tables on election day.
+You are paid to attend training every two years and to learn the easy E-Pollbook computer program.
+You would earn over $100 each election day and be provided with lunch, dinner and snacks.
+Applications may be submitted to the Township Clerk.
+Election Inspector Application